Search for the optimal «risk-profit» ratio

 Example of using the «profit-risk» ratio

-Let’s say you decide to open purchase for ABC shares that are currently trading at $20 apiece.
+Let’s say you decide to open a purchase on ABC shares, which are currently worth $20 apiece.
 You buy 100 shares, which is equivalent to the position size of $ 2,000.
 The order to fix the price of the underlying asset, you put the take profit at $30, and the stop loss at $15 per share.
 In other words, you are willing to risk five dollars per share in the hope of earning $10 per share after closing your position.
 This is the 2:1 ratio.
 If your potential earnings were $15 per share, you could talk about a 3:1 ratio and so on.

-At the same time, it is important to remember that a good profit-risk ratio does not give you any additional probability of success of the transaction, rather it is a technical point of trading.
+At the same time, it is important to remember that a good profit-risk ratio does not give you any additional probability of success of the transaction, rather it is a technical point of over-the-counter investment.

 The importance of the «risk-profit» ratio